 Let me first tell you all the benefits there are with adding deep breathing to your everyday life.

-- Calms sympathetic nervous system.
-The sympathetic nervous system is activated in times of stress and anxiety.
+- Deep breathing calms the sympathetic nervous system which is activated in times of stress and anxiety.

 - Lifts mood